 The consequences of PST file breaches have already been demonstrated, for instance in the 2014 Sony hack, where 179 of these files were leaked, releasing information from company executives, including 170,000 individual emails.
 In total, Sony wound up having to spend about $15 million dealing with the repercussions.

-Why are PST files such a concern?
+Why are PST files on Outlook such a concern?
 Let’s take a closer look at what they are and the risks they pose to your company.

 PST files are created by Microsoft Outlook as a way to store old emails and keep the program running smoothly.
+What does PST on PST files stand for?
 The filetype stands for Personal Storage Tables, essentially an archive file.
 PSTs are created when a user creates an archive, either manually or in response to an Outlook prompt to do so.